+"One of the best things about working with VHDA was the tremendous amount of support we received," Hodges said.
 "They held our hand every step of the way, answered all our questions and clearly outlined our challenges, so the town could make informed decisions.
 Without them, our limited staff would never have been able to successfully tackle a project of this scope."
 For projects such as The Station, financing is just the final step in adaptive re-use.
-An important first step is free training sessions designed to increase the knowledge of community planners and local officials concerning the vital role of mixed-use/mixed-income development as a component of sustainable revitalization.
+An important first step is free training sessions, provided by VHDA, which are designed to increase the knowledge of community planners and local officials concerning the vital role of mixed-use/mixed-income development as a component of sustainable revitalization.